BrunoFay/Project-X/README.md

 - Age calculator based on current year and year of birth.

 ### JavaScript.
-- First project on trybe (just not to forget)
 - Canvas to draw in pixels.
 - Todo List
-- Zoo funtions
 - Shopping cart
 - Heroes Cards